-A. Prestressing Steel Strands:
+A. Prestressing Steel Strands

-Unless otherwise noted on the plans, provide uncoated, low relaxation, 7-wire strand meeting the requirements of AASHTO M203 (ASTM A416), Grade 270.
+Unless otherwise noted on the plans, provide uncoated, low relaxation, 7-wire strand shall conform to the requirements of ASTM A416, Grade 270.
 Fabricate the tendons with sufficient length beyond the anchor bearing plates to allow for stressing and anchorage device installation.

-B. Post-Tensioning System:
+B. Post-Tensioning System